Attestation Crafting

 The crafting tool is currently bundled within Chainloop command line tool.
 To install it just follow the installation instructions.

-The robot account was created during the previous step and it's required during all the stages of the crafting process.
-It can be provided via the --token
+The API Token was created during the previous step and it's required during all the stages of the crafting process.
+It can be provided via the --token flag or the $CHAINLOOP_TOKEN environment variable.

 Initialization